osisoft/AVEVA-Adapter-BACnet-Docs/content/main/shared-content/installation/install-the-adapter.md

 Complete the following steps to install a PI adapter on a Linux computer:

+**Note:** Before you begin installation, confirm that Linux socket receive buffers are configured for optimum performance.
+For more information, see [Linux installation note](xref:ReleaseNotes#linux-installation-note).

 1. Download the appropriate Linux distribution file ([!include[installer](../_includes/inline/installer-name.md)]-<ARC>_.deb) from the [OSIsoft Customer portal (https://customers.osisoft.com/s/products)](https://customers.osisoft.com/s/products).

     **Note:** Customer login credentials are required to access the portal.